Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Since I didn’t have much time, I had to pick one island I would visit during my stay in the Philippines.
-After doing my little research, I decided to relax in Palawan Island.
+After doing my little research, I decided to visit Palawan Island.
 And to be really honest with you guys, I think I made the right choice.
 Many people say it’s one of the best islands in the Philippines to visit.
 Palawan is actually the largest island of the province of Palawan, and I read a lot of positive things about that place.
 Moreover, in Manila, I kept hearing travelers asking the staff at the hostel “How to get to Palawan Island?”
 “How to get to El Nido?” (one of the cities of Palawan).
 Anyway, I was like “Damn all those people talking about it, Palawan Island must be wonderful!
 I’m gonna check by myself!“

 Actually, all the tourists go to the north part of the island, people don’t really visit the south (I’m not gonna lie, I didn’t go there either).
 The island is long and narrow, with a width of about 50 kilometers (30 miles).
 A little bit more than 400000 people live there (more than half of them live in Puerto Princesa, the main city).
 What to do in Palawan Island?
 Not much actually, people go there to relax.
 Oh actually you can go snorkeling, or go on day trips to discover the surrounding islands (we call it island hopping).
 So I visited Puerto Princesa, Port Barton and El Nido.
 Planning a trip to Palawan Island?
 Follow the guide (you’ll find all the info at the end of the article).
+Before going, here’s what to pack for the Philippines!

-I started my visit of Palawan Island in its main city, Puerto Princesa.
+I started my visit to Palawan Island in its main city, Puerto Princesa.
 Once again, all the travelers were saying it’s useless to stay there.
 Indeed there are other things to see in Palawan, but Puerto Princesa is not horrible.
 I spent a few days there and I didn’t find the time extremely long.
 The locals were nice, a lot of them were greeting me in the street.
 As a side note, the Puerto Princesa airport is almost in the city, it’s crazy!
 I walked from the airport to my hostel, it only took 15 minutes!

 In Puerto Princesa, you can spend a day walking around in the city, especially in Baywalk Park by the water.
 You can also visit the museums of the city.
 The Palawan Heritage Center exhibits work of art of the area, there are exhibitions relating the history of Palawan and its culture.
 You’ll be with a guide in the center, I don’t really like it… But it’s interesting to see.
 It’s 50 pesos to get in (less than one euro).
 There’s also the Palawan Museum (50 pesos as well, I didn’t go), and the World War II Memorial Museum (didn’t go).